 - More: Save your money with the best cheap VPN

-How private is TunnelBear?
+How private and secure is TunnelBear?

 How fast is TunnelBear?

 I'm impressed with how much quicker TunnelBear's speeds are.
 During the last round of testing, it only has OpenVPN protocols available, and speeds reached 310Mbps.

 This time, TunnelBear also has WireGuard available for Windows, so I went ahead and checked it out.
 For a new protocol, it impressed with a top speed of 640Mbps.
 This isn't as fast as other top VPNs.
 For example, both Surfshark and TorGuard hit max speeds of 950Mbps.
 But it is still about average for most services.